dyne/reflow-docs/docs/system_requirements.md

 ---

 ## Server
-For best performance, stability and functionality we have documented some recommendations for running a Nextcloud server.
+For best performance, stability and functionality we have documented some recommendations for running a ReflowOS server.

 | Platform |	Options|